A muscle biopsy is the removal of a small piece of muscle tissue for examination.

 Why the Test is Performed

-A muscle biopsy may be done to identify or detect:
+A muscle biopsy may be done to help identify or detect:

 - Diseases of the connective tissue and blood vessels (such as polyarteritis nodosa)

 - Infections that affect the muscles (such as trichinosis or toxoplasmosis)

 - Inherited muscle disorders such as muscular dystrophy or congenital myopathy

 - Metabolic defects of the muscle

 A muscle biopsy may also be done to tell the difference between nerve and muscle disorders.

 A muscle that has recently been injured, such as by an EMG needle, or is affected by a pre-existing condition, such as nerve compression, should not be selected for a biopsy.

 A normal result means the muscle is normal.